Elevator Pitches for Dummies

 A few giggles.
 I managed to make them remember me.

 Out of 16 potential clients, I spoke to seven.
 Many referred to themselves as introverts or nerds.
-I’m not sure if any of these introverts will work with me but I had a great time.
-I thought “I will need to walk my talk on networking”.
-I, first of all, asked every woman if she had a business card.
+I’m unsure if any of these introverts will work with me, but I had a great time.
+I thought, “I will need to walk my talk on networking.”
+First of all, I asked every woman if she had a business card.
 Only the last one had one.

-You can make an impression at such an event only if you are a helpful resource and if you put your own agenda on hold.
+You can make an impression at such an event only if you are a helpful resource and if you put your agenda on hold.
 You want the new contact to remember you until you follow up with them.
 I stayed until the end.
-My feet and back hurt but I smiled on.
+My feet and back hurt, but I smiled.

 I also feel even more empathic with you after this experience.
 “Selling” yourself is hard work.
-Most of the times, we do not learn to become a salesperson of our own professional package.
-Not only do we have to develop a great and consistent branding.
+Most of the time, we do not learn to become a salesperson of our professional package.
+Not only do we have to develop great and consistent branding.
 The message has to be clear to a large target audience too.
 We will need to go through several filters of robots and recruiters.
-When we finally managed to land an interview it most certainly is a day with rain (or snow), we spill salad sauce on our freshly ironed shirt and the train is late for once.
-When you are in such a position, there is only one thing you can do: breath out, have a glass of still water and speak slow.
+When we finally landed an interview, it was a day with rain (or snow), we spilled salad sauce on our freshly ironed shirts, and the train was late for once.
+When you are in such a position, there is only one thing you can do: breathe out, have a glass of still water, and speak slowly.
 Most of all: Be present.

-In order to get out of the sales position, you want to become a superstar so you are top-of-mind of a potential manager and do not really have to rely on the cumbersome application process.
-You want to be in a position where you come up in the top ten of the manager’s mind at least.
-Sheryl Sandberg wrote in “Lean in” that you need to write down your career goal as being #1 in a profession (globally).
-I am not saying that you have to be #1 globally but you might want to be in a top ten position in your geographical area and your niche.
-What’s the point of being #1 in Digital Media when you don’t want to move to Abu Dhabi, London or Texas for your next role?
+To get out of the sales position, you want to become a superstar so you are top-of-mind of a potential manager and do not have to rely on the cumbersome application process.
+You want to be in a position where you come up in the top ten of the manager’s mind.
+Sheryl Sandberg wrote in “Lean In” that you need to write down your career goal as being #1 in a profession (globally).
+I am not saying that you have to be #1 globally, but you might want to be in a top ten position in your geographical area and your niche.
+What’s the point of being #1 in Digital Media when you don’t want to move to Abu Dhabi, London, or Texas for your next role?
 Let’s be optimistic and ambitious but stay a bit humble.

 You have tools, templates, and knowledge to share.
-You have experiences, tips and contacts you can help others with.
-Learn to become a resource as if everyone you connect with was a colleague or a friend.
-If you train your attitude you will learn that helping others as a default gives you satisfaction.
-And if you feel you have nothing to share you can always encourage the other person.
+You have experiences, tips, and contacts you can help others with.
+Learn to become a resource as if everyone you connect with is a colleague or a friend.
+If you train your attitude, you will learn that helping others as a default gives you satisfaction.
+And if you feel you have nothing to share, you can always encourage the other person.
 We all need a little appreciation once in a while.

-Change your Elevator Pitch Approach from Taker to Giver
+4 – Change your Approach from Taker to Giver

 My clients practice changing their elevator pitches.
-One of the key skills you have to learn to become a giver is to ask sensitive questions instead of talking all the time.
+One key skill you must learn to become a giver is to ask sensitive questions instead of talking all the time.
 Another skill is to listen.
 Check out other blog posts on networking approaches here.

 3 thoughts on “Elevator Pitches for Dummies